iterative/cml.dev/content/docs/self-hosted-runners.md

 - your user access credentials (consider using [Bitbucket Cloud App Passwords](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/), or
-- create a designated "CI/CD" _bot account_ for CML authentication
+- create a designated "CI/CD" _bot account_ for CML authentication.
+Bot accounts
+  are the same as normal user accounts, with the only difference being the intended use case: you limit the account to only access the repositories where you plan to deploy runners to.

 In either case, the steps to create a `repo_token` are: